astrotars/stream-ios-encrypted-chat/README.md

 ![](images/chat.png)

 And that's all!
 We now have an application that uses end to end encryption to protect a user's information.
-Stream, nor your backend, will see anything but ciphertext.
+Stream, nor you, will see anything but ciphertext.